underlay/tasl.io/content/examples.md

 # ... and components as their own class, each element
 # of which is "attached" to a source product element.
+# This way, each individual ul:product element can "have"
+# arbitrarily many components.
 class ul:component :: {
   ul:source -> * ul:product
   ul:key -> <>